LucaBonfiglioli/pydantic-discriminator/README.md

 discriminator-based polymorphism to [pydantic](https://pydantic-docs.helpmanual.io/).

 > [!CAUTION]
 > This library is **cursed** 💀 and was **condemned by the old ones**.
-I am trying to make it as safe as possible, but integrating this functionality into pydantic as an external library can be **very hacky** expecially after release 2.
+I am trying to make it as safe as possible, but integrating this functionality into pydantic as an external library can be **very hacky** especially after release 2.
 I warned you, proceed at your own risk.

 > [!NOTE]
 > Currently tested with 100% test coverage on every possible combination of: